laravel-pay/website/docs/about.md

 permalink: /about/
 ---

-# Laravel Notification Channels
+# Laravel Pay

-We aim to provide a curated selection of notification channels for use in your Laravel applications.
-Please use the sidebar on the left to find the appropriate package for you needs.
-If we don't have a package for your desired service yet, read on for instructions on how to contribute!
+# write a short description of the organisation here

-## Suggesting a new Channel
+## Suggesting a new Payment Provider

-Please create an issue in the [channels repo](https://github.com/laravel-pay/channels) for your suggestion.
+Please create an issue in the [channels repo](https://github.com/laravel-pay/payment-providers) for your suggestion.
 Include links to the API documentation and provider's site.

 ## Contributing

-If you'd like to add a custom driver to the list, please download our [skeleton repo](https://github.com/laravel-pay/skeleton), and open a new Pull Request on our [channels repo](https://github.com/laravel-pay/channels).
+If you'd like to add a custom driver to the list, please download our [skeleton repo](https://github.com/laravel-pay/payment-skeleton), and open a new Pull Request on our [channels repo](https://github.com/laravel-pay/channels).

 Contributions are **welcome** and will be fully **credited**.